Heritage Hotels in Helsinki: Where the Old Meets the New

 Solo Sokos Hotel Torni, located in Helsinki, was a magnificent skyscraper designed by Jung & Jung, inspired by American 1920s skyscrapers.
 The hotel featured 100 rooms, several restaurants, and private dining rooms.
 Kone supplied the elevator, and Arabia provided tableware.
 It was Finland’s first fully electrified building, and some rooms featured bathrooms.

-Food and drink played a significant role in Torni’s restaurant life, with the hotel being influenced by Prohibition, World War II, and the 1950s austerity.
+Food and drink played a significant role in Torni’s restaurant life.
+The hotel was influenced by Prohibition, World War II, and the 1950s austerity.
 The late 1930s saw prosperous times with better ingredients and celebratory dinners.

 Ateljee Bar opened at the top of Hotel Torni in 1951, offering spectacular drinks, stunning views, and exhibition space for young artists.
 The passageway to Torni’s roof opened in the 1930s, and was a mooring point for the German Graf Zeppelin airship visiting Helsinki.
 American Bar, founded in 1960, became a popular meeting place for city residents, where trendy cocktails were enjoyed.

-In 1972, Hotel Torni was leased to the Helsinki Cooperative Society and joined the Finnish Sokos Hotels chain.
-The Jugendstil residential building Kyllikki was integrated into the hotel in 1981, providing 50 rooms in the national romantic style.
+In 1972, the Helsinki Cooperative Society leased Hotel Torni and joined the Finnish Sokos Hotels chain.
+They integrated the Jugendstil residential building Kyllikki into the hotel in 1981, providing 50 rooms in the national romantic style.

 Hotel Katajanokka’s main building dates back to 1888, with the earliest part opening in 1837.
 It initially served as the Helsinki County Prison and Investigative Penitentiary.
 The original tenants remained there until 2002.
-After significant restorations and conversions, the former prison was transformed into a chic hotel in May 2007.
+After significant restorations and conversions, they transformed the former prison into a chic hotel in May 2007.

 The Finnish National Board of Antiquities has ensured that the main hallway, outside shell, and surrounding red brick walls are preserved so that modern-day visitors can be reminded of the many colorful and occasionally tragic tales that have been told here in the past.

-In 2017, the building underwent a minor refurbishment and a comprehensive inside redesign to celebrate its tenth anniversary as a hotel.
-The Hotel Katajanokka is now a contemporary lifestyle hotel that prides itself on providing guests with warm, individualized service in a historic and distinctive setting.
+In 2017, the building underwent a minor refurbishment and a comprehensive inside redesign.
+It was to celebrate its tenth anniversary as a hotel.
+The Hotel Katajanokka is now a contemporary lifestyle hotel.
+It prides itself on providing guests with warm, individualized service in a historic and distinctive setting.

-The old prison cells underwent transformations and are now elegant guest rooms, and the old prison canteen is now the hotel’s Linnankellari restaurant.
+The old prison cells underwent transformations and are now elegant guest rooms.
+The old prison canteen is now the hotel’s Linnankellari restaurant.
 In the summertime, visitors of this heritage hotel can enjoy the sun or the night view of Helsinki on the courtyard terrace.

 Next time you visit Finland, break the routine and add a hint of excitement to your stay.
 You can choose accommodations that differ from the lot.
 Stay in an art nouveau castle, a 1920s department store, or, if you’re brave, a renovated prison.
 Heritage hotels in Helsinki offer more than an out-of-the-ordinary building.
 They give you a glimpse of Finland’s history and culture.

-Enjoy our 3-hour Helsinki tour on foot or customize your Helsinki experience and create your own guided walking or bike tour.
+Enjoy our 3-hour Helsinki tour on foot or customize your Helsinki experience.
+Create your own guided walking or a bike tour.

 Credits: kamphotel, plazahotelhelsinki, glo_hotels, ateljeebarhelsinki, Clarion Collection Hotel Katajanokka